descope/python-sdk/README.md

 descope_client.mgmt.sso.configure_via_metadata(
     tenant_id, # Which tenant this configuration is for idp_metadata_url="https://idp.com/my-idp-metadata",
-)
+    redirect_url="", # Redirect URL will have to be provided in every authentication call domain="" # Remove the current domain configuration if a value was previously set )

 # Map IDP groups to Descope roles, or map user attributes.